How does Prednisone work for sinus infection?

 How quickly does Prednisone (Deltasone) work for sinusitis?

 Your healthcare provider will tailor the dose and dosage regimen of prednisone to your needs and the severity of an infection.
 The typical duration after which the symptoms will improve is 4-5 days of medication.
-You will start to notice the improvement in inflammation as well as congestion and pressure after 2-3 days of taking prednisone.
+You will start to notice the improvement in inflammation, congestion, and pressure after 2-3 days of taking prednisone.

 Complete relief will be observed after 6-7 days of taking Prednisone (Deltasone).
 Consult your doctor if your symptoms persist for a longer time.